-BIO 247 Zoology 4.00 credit hours
+BIO 247 Zoology

 BIO 247 Zoology Four credit hours Study of the biology of the major groups of animals with an emphasis on morphology, taxonomy, diversity and physiology.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
 Prerequisites: BIO 143 and 144